modflowpy/flopy/DEVELOPER.md

     conda env create -f etc/environment.yml
     conda activate flopy

-Note that `flopy` has a number of [optional dependencies](docs/flopy_method_dependencies.md), as well as dependencies required for linting, testing, and building documentation.
-All required, linting, testing and optional dependencies are included in the Conda environment in `etc/environment.yml`.
-Only core dependencies are included in the PyPI package &mdash; to install extra testing, linting and optional packages with pip, use
+The `flopy` package has a number of [optional dependencies](docs/flopy_method_dependencies.md), as well as extra dependencies required for linting, testing, and building documentation.
+Extra dependencies are listed in the `test`, `lint`, `optional`, and `doc` groups under the `options.extras_require` section in `setup.cfg`.
+Core, linting, testing and optional dependencies are included in the Conda environment in `etc/environment.yml`.
+Only core dependencies are included in the PyPI package &mdash; to install extra dependency groups with pip, use `pip install ".[<group>]"`.
+For instance, to install all extra dependency groups:

-    pip install ".[test, lint, optional]"
+    pip install ".[test, lint, optional, doc]"

 #### Python IDEs